sylviaxxy/OneMortgage/README.md

 ## How to start

 ### Run the Batch Job
+Running `bash/run_batch.sh` on the master of *spark-batch-cluster*  will run the batch job only once.

-### Schedule the Batch Job
+### Use Airflow to schedule the Batch Job
-Running `airflow/schedule.sh` on the master of *spark-batch-cluster* will add the batch job to the scheduler.
+Running `bash/run_airflow.sh` on the master of *spark-batch-cluster* will add the batch job to the scheduler.
 The batch job is set to execute every quater, and it can be started and monitored using Airflow UI.

 ### Frontend:

-Run `src/app/run_all.sh` to run the Dash app.
+Run `src/bash/run_app.sh` to run the Dash app.

 ## Author